Designing Transport-Level Encryption for Datacenter Networks: Evaluation

 \subsection{Key Exchange Performance}

-We implemented the handshake methods that support 0-RTT data with and without forward secrecy (\autoref{sec:design:key}). \autoref{fig:sdpkx} plots RTT of initial handshake and resumption with each method, plus the baseline that performs the standard TLS 1.3 handshake over \homa (no pre key generation or short certificate chain).
-We use ECDH key exchange based on \textsf{secp256r1}, cipher suite of \textsf{aes128gcmsha256}, and ECDSA associated with \textsf{secp256r1} signature algorithm.
+We implemented handshake methods that support 0-RTT data with and without forward secrecy (\autoref{sec:design:key}). \autoref{fig:sdpkx} shows the RTT of the initial handshake and session resumption for each method, compared to the baseline, which performs a standard TLS 1.3 handshake over \homa (without pre-key generation).
+We use ECDH key exchange with \textsf{secp256r1}, the \textsf{aes128gcmsha256} cipher suite, and ECDSA with the \textsf{secp256r1} signature algorithm.

-\sdp initial handshake (Init-FS) is faster than the standard TLS (Init-1RTT) by 37--44\% when forward secrecy is enabled, otherwise (Init) \SIrange{52}{55}{\%}.
-Speedup with Init-FS over Init-1RTT is \SIrange{794}{946}{\us}.
-In addition to RTT saving, it removes C1.1 in \autoref{table:tlsbreakdown} (by key pre-generation), C4.1, C4.2, C5.1, C5.2 (by verifying the certificate and signature obtained from \sdp-ticket beforehand) at the client side and removes S2.1 (by pre-generated ephemeral key share) and S2.5 (already in the \sdp-ticket) at the server side.
+The \sdp initial handshake outperforms standard TLS (Init-1RTT) by 37--44\% when forward secrecy is enabled (Init-FS), otherwise (Init) \SIrange{52}{55}{\%}.
+In addition to RTT saving, it eliminates C1.1 in \autoref{table:tlsbreakdown} through key pre-generation, and C3.1 and C3.2 by verifying the certificate from \sdp-ticket in advance on the client side.
+On the server side, it removes S2.1 by using a pre-generated ephemeral key share.

-Compromising forward secrecy (Init) saves an additional ECDH exchange for fs-key calculation at both ends (S2.2 and C2.2) compared to Init-FS, further increasing the margin over Init-1RTT to 1120--1171\us.
-The margin between Init-FS and Init is 214-334\us.

-For resumption, our implementation also uses pre-generated key at both ends.
+For resumption (denoted as Rsmp), our implementation also uses pre-generated keys at both ends.
 The margin between Rsmp-FS and Rsmp (no forward secrecy) is 338--387\us; it is reasonable, because the additional costs of S2.2 and C2.2 are similar.